droveda/spring-udemy-course/NOTES.md

 * The control of creating a dependency is delegated to Spring, instead of creating it
   on the same class that needs the dependency
-* IoC is implemented and the act of connecting objects with other objects or injecting objects into objects is done by container rather than by the object themselves.
+* IoC is implemented and the act of connecting objects with other objects or injecting objects into objects is done by the container rather than by the object themselves.
 * This helps on having a loosely coupled code
 * Instead of